bluesky-social/atproto-website/content/specs/event-stream.md

 ---
 title: Event Stream
-summary: Wire protocol for streaming Lexicon objects over a network connection
+summary: Network wire protocol for subscribing to a stream of Lexicon objects
 wip: true
 ---